Three takeaways from Chiefs’ preseason loss vs. Bears - NewsBreak

 Safety Justin Reid has made quite an impression Chiefs Kingdom since he signed to the team.

-His eccentric personality and role s a leader of the defense made him easy to root for and his kicking skills make that even easier.
+His eccentric personality and role as a leader of the defense made him easy to root for and his kicking skills make that even easier.

 The best moment of a preseason game comes in good fun.